Congratulations on deciding to immigrate to the United States!

 Between 3 and 5 years after receiving your green card, you’ll become eligible for U.S. citizenship – the final step in many immigrants’ journeys.
 There’s no obligation to become a citizen, but if it’s something you want to explore, start planning now.
 You’ll need to meet requirements such as filing and paying your taxes, avoiding criminal convictions, and learning about U.S. history and society.
 See our detailed guide to naturalization requirements to learn more.

 Boundless can help with your U.S. citizenship application, too.
-For a rate of $395, we help you complete your naturalization application, including all forms, supporting documents, and independent attorney review, Learn more about our services, or check your eligibility for a green card or citizenship today.
+For a rate of $395, we help you complete your naturalization application, including all forms, supporting documents, and independent attorney review, Learn more about our services.

 Watch out for the “90-day rule”.
 If you plan to file a green card application, you need to be careful not to misrepresent your intentions when you first arrive in the United States.
 USCIS officials will closely scrutinize AOS applications filed within 90 days of entering the United States on a nonimmigrant visa.